pawelmuller/allegro-internship-assignment/README.md

 # Simple GitHub API

 ## Features
-Application implements a very simple GitHub API that allows listing user's repositories and checking number of stars.
+Application implements a very simple GitHub API that allows listing user's public repositories and checking number of stars (for each and total).

 ### Available endpoints
- - `GET` `/git/users/{username}` - allows getting all information about user, such
+ - `GET` `/git/users/{username}` - allows getting all information about user, such as name, validity, list of public repositories and total stars count
- - `GET` `/git/users/{username}/repos` - allows getting list of all user's
+ - `GET` `/git/users/{username}/repos` - allows getting list of all user's public repositories
- - `GET` `/git/users/{username}/stars` - allows getting total number of stars in user's repositories
+ - `GET` `/git/users/{username}/stars` - allows getting total number of stars in user's public repositories

 ### Additionally, each endpoint returns:
  - `200 "OK"` status code if everything is ok
  - `404 "Not Found"` status code if given username does not belong to any user
+ - `404 "Not Found"` status code if given user exists, but has no public repositories